Estate AppraisalsWE'RE HERE to meet all your Texas area real estate needs!

-In our over twenty-five years of appraisal experience, we have noticed that we are often involved in the happiest and, unfortunately sometimes, the saddest events of many peoples’ lives.
+In our over forty years of appraisal experience, we have noticed that we are often involved in the happiest and, unfortunately sometimes, the saddest events of many peoples’ lives.
 We are with you when you buy your first home.
-We are there when you move up to the home large enough for your growing family, and finally, we are there when you buy that retirement home in the country or on the beach.
-Sometimes though, life throws an un-expected curve ball at you.
+We are there when you move up to a home large enough for your growing family, and finally, we are there when you buy that retirement home in the country or on the beach.
+Sometimes though, life throws an unexpected curve ball at you.
 If you need an appraisal for an estate, we’ll be there for you, with the same caring professionalism you have grown to expect.

 The answer is everything and nothing.
 The appraisal process itself is the same for all appraisal work.
 The deference is in the details, such as the desired effective date of the valuation.